Below, an overview of ScanLab’s research topics is provided.

 Cannabis use in pregnancy

-Cannabis use is common among pregnant women, while the potential consequences on offspring development are unclear.
-ScanLab investigates the consequences of prenatal cannabis use on fetal growth, development of child psychopathology and brain morphology to elucidate the potential effects on neurodevelopment
+Cannabis use is common among pregnant women, while the potential consequences for offspring development are unclear.
+ScanLab investigates the effects of prenatal cannabis use on fetal growth, development of child psychopathology and brain morphology to elucidate the potential effects on neurodevelopment.

 Tobacco smoking in pregnancy

-While the consequences of smoking on health is well-established.
-To a lesser extent the consequences of maternal and paternal smoking on brain development are explored.
-ScanLabs team is focused on understanding how both maternal and paternal smoking influence child development.
+While the health consequences of smoking are well-established, consequences of maternal and paternal smoking for offspring brain development are explored to a lesser extent.
+The ScanLab team is focused on understanding how both maternal and paternal smoking influence child development.

 Alcohol use in pregnancy

-While we often think of pregnancy as a happy period, but many women experience psychological distress.
-ScanLab investigates how maternal and paternal psychopathology (e.g. depression and anxiety) develops over time, how it affects parental health, and how parental psychological problems affects child physical and brain development.
+While we often think of pregnancy as a happy period, many women experience psychological distress.
+ScanLab investigates how maternal and paternal psychopathology (e.g. depression and anxiety) develops over time, how it affects parental health, and how parental psychological problems affect children’s physical and brain development.

-While it was long thought that the whomb was a safe environment for the fetus, we now know that substances, including medications, can interfere with fetal development as medications can pass the placental barrier.
-The ScanLab team investigates associatons of medication, including antidepressants, anxiolytics, NSAIDs and acetaminophen (i.e. paracetamol) on offspring development.
+While it was long thought that the womb was a safe environment for the fetus, we now know that substances, including medications, can interfere with fetal development as medications can pass the placental barrier.
+The ScanLab team investigates associatons between medication, including antidepressants, anxiolytics, NSAIDs and acetaminophen (i.e. paracetamol), and offspring development.

 Timing of birth